Geevarghese Panicker

-Geevarghese Panicker (1924-2008) was a priest, teacher, guide and educationalist of Syro-Malankara Catholic Church.
+Geevarghese Panicker (1924–2008) was a priest, teacher, guide, and educationalist of Syro-Malankara Catholic Church.

 Early life

-Panicker was born on 1 April 1924 at Karichal, Alappuzha as the eldest son to K. G. Thomas Panicker (Kezhakeveetil) and Achiyamma Thomas Panicker (Kaithayil-Kallupara), also he was the eldest of seven children.
+Panicker was born on 1 April 1924 at Karichal, Alappuzha as the eldest son to K. G. Thomas Panicker (Kezhakeveetil) and Achiyamma Thomas Panicker (Kaithayil-Kallupara).
+He was the eldest of seven children.

-He is the grand Nephew of the Archbishop Geevarghese Mar Ivanios, the founder of Syro-Malankara Catholic Church and who is also known as the 'Newman of India'.
+He is the grand Nephew of the Archbishop Geevarghese Mar Ivanios, the founder of Syro-Malankara Catholic Church, also known as the 'Newman of India'.

 Education

 Panicker had his primary education at Vazhathattu Primary School, Karichal, Alappuzha and middle school at St. James English Middle School, Karuvatta, Alappuzha.
 He completed his High school final under the guidance of Kainikkara Kumara Pillai at N.S.S.
 English High School, Karuvatta, Alappuzha.

-After school education, he joined St. Aloysius Seminary, Trivandrum on his own volition under the guidance of Archbishop Geevarghese Mar Ivanios in 1940.
+After school education, he joined St. Aloysius Seminary, Thiruvananthapuram on his own volition under the guidance of Archbishop Geevarghese Mar Ivanios in 1940.

 Panicker was not a common place individual.
-He received his B.A. honours in English Language and Literature from University of Travancore, Trivandrum.
+He received his B.A. honours in English Language and Literature from University of Travancore, Thiruvananthapuram.
 His academic qualifications include the master's degree in both Philosophy and Theology from the Papal Seminary, Kandy, Ceylon where he underwent training for priesthood.

 He was ordained a priest on 24 August 1949 by Archbishop Geevarghese Mar Ivanios at Papal Seminary, Kandy, Ceylon.

 He received his Doctorate in English Literature at Catholic University of America, Washington, D.C., United States in 1958.

 Educationalist

 Panicker possessed great wisdom and extraordinary vision.
 He was an educator par excellence.
-He started his teaching career as a lecturer at Mar Ivanios College, Trivandrum.
+He started his teaching career as a lecturer at Mar Ivanios College, Thiruvananthapuram.

-Thousands of young men and women who had their undergraduate, graduate or post graduate education in the Mar Ivanios College at Trivandrum during his 20 years as Vice Principal and Principal (1961-to 1979) of that reputed institution, nurture in their hearts, deep and sincere appreciation, respect and affection for him.
+Thousands of young men and women who had their undergraduate, graduate or post graduate education in the Mar Ivanios College at Thiruvananthapuram during his 20 years as Vice Principal and Principal (1961-to 1979) of that reputed institution, nurture in their hearts, deep and sincere appreciation, respect and affection for him.

 Many of his students are prominent people in the society to name a few late minister of education- Mr. T.M.
 Jacob, political leaders like K. Muraleedharan, Cine Artist Mr.Jagathi Sreekumar, Mr.Jagadish, former Kerala State Principal Secretary Mr Jaya Kumar IAS, Mr. Alexander Jacob IPS etc.

 It was noted as the 'Golden years of Mar Ivanios College' by the Late Education Minister of Kerala, C. H. Mohammed Koya.

 Fr.Panicker also held many positions in the Senate and Syndicate of the University of Kerala.
 He also headed the Principals of Catholic College council at the University of Kerala.